Doin' My Thing

 Doin' My Thing is the second studio album by American country music artist Luke Bryan.
 It was released on October 6, 2009 by Capitol Records Nashville.
 The album includes the singles "Do I," which peaked at number 2 on the U.S. Billboard Hot Country Songs chart, "Rain Is a Good Thing", Bryan's first number one hit on the Billboard Hot Country Songs chart, and "Someone Else Calling You Baby."
 Also included is a cover version of OneRepublic's "Apologize."
 The album has sold over a million copies in the United States by February 2016.
-This was Luke's first album to have a crossover-friendly country-pop sound, which was a departure from the neotraditional country sound of his first album.
+This was Bryan’s first album to have a crossover-friendly country-pop sound, which was a departure from the neotraditional country sound of his first album.